We have developed a simple step-by-step guide to joining the ICO. But if you are still not sure of something, please feel free to get in touch.

 Stage 4: Offer of employment

-Our HR Team will send you a letter confirming the provisional offer of employment, along with a copy of the main terms and conditions of employment.
+Our HR Team will send you a provisional offer of employment, along with a copy of the main terms and conditions of employment.
 Your offer will be made subject to satisfactory references, occupational health clearance, proof of right to work in the UK and security clearance.

 Evidence of qualifications